 This toolkit has been produced to assist you in your role as Haematology Consultant Transfusion Lead.
 We hope it provides you with guidance to fulfil this important role and would welcome any feedback you may have on the document or suggestions how the Regional Transfusion Committee (RTC) can support you further.

-The NHSBT Patient Blood Management and Customer Service Teams welcome the opportunity to support your Hospital Transfusion Committees by aiming to attend at least one meeting per year.
+The NHSBT Hospital Liaison Team welcome the opportunity to support your Hospital Transfusion Committees by aiming to attend at least one meeting per year.
 Although they all have different roles, their overall aim is to work collaboratively with hospitals to ensure that blood components are safe, used appropriately and available when you need them.
 Please do invite them and provide meeting dates as far in advance as possible.

-For more details on the Customer Service Team's roles see page 18.
+For more details on the Hospital Liaison Team's roles see page 16.

 The function of the RTC is facilitated by the Regional Transfusion Team (RTT).
-There are also sub groups of the RTC for Transfusion Laboratory Managers: the EoE Transfusion Advice and Discussion Group, and Transfusion Practitioners: the EoE TP Network.
-Both groups meet quarterly and are actively involved in supporting the objectives of the RTC.
+There are also sub groups of the RTC for Transfusion Laboratory Managers: The Transfusion Practitioners and the O D Neg Laboratory Champions.
+The groups are actively involved in supporting the objectives of the RTC.

-We would welcome your attendance at the RTC meetings which are held three times a year at St John's Innovation Centre, Cambridge.
+We would welcome your attendance at the RTC meetings which are held three times a year at Newcastle Blood Centre.
 Dates and agendas are sent via email from our RTC administrator.
 The meetings provide an opportunity to keep up to date with transfusion news and issues both regionally and nationally, to share experiences, participate in active discussions and to network with colleagues from other hospitals.

-In addition the RTC holds at least one education event every year on a wide range of transfusion related topics.
+In addition, the RTC holds at least one education event every year on a wide range of transfusion related topics.